MGCodesandStats/hotel-modelling/README files/regression_neural_network.md

 The main competitor to Keras at this point in time is PyTorch, developed by Facebook.
 While PyTorch has a somewhat higher level of community support, it is a particularly verbose language and I personally prefer Keras for greater simplicity and ease of use in building and deploying models.

-In this particular example, a neural network will be built in Keras to solve a regression problem, i.e. one where our dependent variable (y) is in interval format and we are trying to predict the quantity of y with as much accuracy as possible.
+In this particular example, a neural network is built in Keras to solve a regression problem, i.e. one where our dependent variable (y) is in interval format and we are trying to predict the quantity of y with as much accuracy as possible.

 ## What Is A Neural Network?